foundry-rs/book/src/cheatcodes/get-block-timestamp.md

 ### Description

 Gets the current `block.timestamp`.
 This is useful in cases where `vm.warp` along with `--via-ir` compilation is used, as `block.timestamp` is assumed to be a constant during a transaction.
-This means that on every forge test, multiple calls to `block.timestamp` would get optimized to just returning a constant value, instead of actually accessing the current `block.timestamp`. `vm.getBlockTimestamp()` avoids this optimization and returns the current `block.timestamp`.
+This means that on every spark test, multiple calls to `block.timestamp` would get optimized to just returning a constant value, instead of actually accessing the current `block.timestamp`. `vm.getBlockTimestamp()` avoids this optimization and returns the current `block.timestamp`.

 ### Examples